 Anyhow the rest of the family ancestry is well documented:

 - The Moore family had its origins in Wales and then moved to Devon as land owners and farmers.
-In the 1850's various members emigrated to America and then to Australia in search of fame and fortune in the gold rush - and perhaps to avoid family disgrace in England after Richard Percy may have fought a duel and killed a man.
-The Moore family did well with gold and settled on a sizable property at Nowhere Creek, Elmhurst in Victoria.
+In the 1850's various family members emigrated to America, and some then came to Australia in search of fame and fortune in the gold rush - and perhaps to avoid family disgrace in England if Richard Percy had in fact fought a duel and killed a man (this emigration story relating to the duel now appears unlikely).
+The Moore family did well with gold and settled on a sizable property at Nowhere Creek, Elmhurst, in Victoria.
 They have continued there as successful graziers.
 Later generations have also moved into the professions - law, medicine, art, and dentistry for example.

-- The Simpson family originally sprang from lowland Scotland as a sept of the Fraser clan.
-For a number of generations they lived in middle England as labourers, miners, etc. then emigrated to Victoria in the mid-1860's to join in the gold rush.
+- The Simpson family may have originally sprung from lowland Scotland as a sept of the Fraser clan.
+For a number of generations my Simpson ancestors lived in middle England (around Pytchley, Northamptonshire) as labourers, miners, etc. then emigrated to South Australia in 1850 with an assisted passage, and later moved to Victoria in 1852 to join in the gold rush.
 They went on to set up a thriving mixed business in Ballarat.
 Family members subsequently spread out around Australia, generally following successful careers in business.

 The Simpsons were originally an old Anglo-Saxon family living in south-west England but many of them had to move north under pressure from the Normans following their invasion in 1066.
 Subsequently members of this large family spread to the midlands & northern counties of England and up into the borderland of Scotland (especially around Fifeshire and Peebles).
 Here in lowland Scotland they became associated with the Fraser clan.